-We were in Amsterdam earlier this year a an incentive trip.
-I was in conversation with a guy at the hotel who was running through the most popular tourist activities, what is worthwhile and what might be worth a miss at that time of the year.
+During a short trip to Amsterdam this month, I was in conversation with a guy at the hotel who was running through the most popular tourist activities, what is worthwhile and what might be worth a miss at that time of the year.
 We got into a discussion about the beer bikes, which I have heard a lot about in the past and was curious about how popular they were.
 Yes, in theory they sound super fun and (maybe) if you're on a hen/stag do it would seem like an obligatory activity to book.
 He explained that a lot of people booked for them, but if we wanted to do them we probably should sooner rather than later.
 The city wanted to put a ban on them and it was looking positive of moving in that direction quite quickly.
 Is this not a quintessential Amsterdam attraction?
 No, it is absolutely not.

 But what do the Amsterdammer's really feel about it?